Emergency Water Outage

 Overview

 In January 2012, DC Water entered into a unique public‐private partnership with "The Yards" developer Forest City to design and construct the Tingey Street Diversion Sewer, an important facility to mitigate combined sewer overflows to the Anacostia River.
-In order to accommodate the opening of several key components of “The Yards,” a strategy was needed to advance the Tingey Street Diversion Sewer through the central portion of the mixed use development earlier than previously planned in order to mitigate impacts to the community and the redevelopment of the Navy Yard.
+To accommodate the opening of several key components of “The Yards,” a strategy was needed to advance the Tingey Street Diversion Sewer through the central portion of the mixed-use development earlier than previously planned to mitigate impacts to the community and the redevelopment of the Navy Yard.

 Schedule